 Where Fish Really Come From

-The popularity of keeping tropical fish has created a virtually unregulated industry that catches and breeds as many fish as possible with little regard for the animals themselves.
-While many species of coral are protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora, most of the fish who end up in aquariums are not.(1)
+The popularity of keeping tropical fish has created a virtually unregulated industry that catches and breeds as many fish as possible, with little regard for the animals themselves.
+While many species of coral are protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora, most fish who end up in aquariums are not.1

-An estimated 95 percent of saltwater fish sold in pet shops come from the wild, mostly from the waters around Indonesia, the Philippines, Fiji, and other Pacific islands.(2) More than 20 million fish, 12 million corals, and 10 million other types of marine life—such as anemones, shrimp, and mollusks—are captured every year to support a $300 million worldwide “hobby.”(3) Some species, such as the Banggai cardinalfish, have become endangered because of overfishing, a practice commonly employed to satisfy the aquarium industry.(4)
+Because most saltwater fish cannot be bred in captivity, up to 98% of those sold in pet stores come from the wild, mostly from the waters around Southeast Asia, Fiji, and Hawaii.2 More than 30 million fish, along with millions of other types of marine life—such as anemones, shrimp, and mollusks—are captured every year to support a $200 million worldwide “hobby.”3,4 Some species, such as the Banggai cardinalfish, have become threatened because of fishing.5

-Collectors douse the coral reefs with cyanide, which is ingested by the fish who live there, and as reported in Scientific American, “[t]he resulting asphyxiation stuns some fish and sends others into spasms, making them easy to grab by hand or net.”(5) Half the affected fish die on the reef, and 40 percent of those who survive the initial poisoning die before they reach an aquarium.(6) Cyanide also kills the coral reefs themselves, and marine biologists rank it as one of the biggest dangers in Southeast Asian waters.(7)
+According to a 2008 report from the National Oceanic and Atmospheric Administration, up to 90% of saltwater fish brought to the U.S. for display are caught illegally using poison.6 Collectors douse coral reefs with cyanide, which is ingested by the fish who live there, and as reported in Scientific American, “The resulting asphyxiation stuns some fish and sends others into spasms, making them easy to grab by hand or net.”7 Studies have shown that as many as 75% of fish poisoned with cyanide die within hours of collection and that another 30% die before they’re ever shipped.8 The cyanide also kills coral and millions of other fish, invertebrates, and microscopic animals.9 Marine biologists rank the poison as one of the biggest dangers in Southeast Asian waters.10

-Approximately 90 percent of freshwater fish are raised on farms.(8) Goldfish, for instance, are usually bred in giant tubs in facilities that produce as many as 250 million fish per year.(9) These animals are sold to zoos, pet stores, and bait shops, and many are doomed to live in plastic bags or bowls, neither of which provides the space or oxygen that goldfish need.
-The city of Monza, Italy, banned keeping goldfish in bowls because the containers do not meet the needs of the animals and because, as one sponsor of the law pointed out, bowls give fish “a distorted view of reality.”(10)
+Approximately 90 percent of freshwater fish are raised on farms.11 Goldfish, for instance, are usually bred in giant tubs in facilities that produce as many as 200 million fish per year.12 These animals are sold to zoos, pet stores, and bait shops, and many are doomed to live in plastic bags or bowls, neither of which provides the space or oxygen that goldfish need.
+The city of Monza, Italy, banned keeping goldfish in bowls because the containers do not meet the needs of the animals and because, as one sponsor of the law pointed out, bowls give fish “a distorted view of reality…and (they) suffer because of this.”13

 Fish Can Speak, Make Tools, and Think

 Fish have cognitive abilities that equal and sometimes surpass those of nonhuman primates.
-They can recognize individuals, use tools, and maintain complex social relationships.(12) Biologists wrote in Fish and Fisheries that fish are “steeped in social intelligence, pursuing Machiavellian strategies of manipulation, punishment and reconciliation, exhibiting stable cultural traditions, and co-operating to inspect predators and catch food.”(13)
+They can recognize individuals, use tools, and maintain complex social relationships.14 Biologists wrote in Fish and Fisheries that fish are “steeped in social intelligence, pursuing Machiavellian strategies of manipulation, punishment and reconciliation, exhibiting stable cultural traditions, and co-operating to inspect predators and catch food.”15

 What You Can Do

 Please don’t support the tropical fish trade by purchasing fish.
-If you enjoy watching fish, consider downloading one of the many colorful and realistic fish-themed computer screensavers available on the Web.
+If you enjoy watching fish, consider downloading one of the many colorful and realistic fish-themed computer screensavers available on the web.
 Don’t support businesses or fairs that give fish away in contests or promotions.
-In the United Kingdom, it is illegal to give fish as prizes or sell animals to children under the age of 16, and guardians must provide a “suitable environment” for all animals.(16) A similar law is in effect in Reggio Emilia, Italy.(17)

 Siamese fighting fish, who are often sold as “decorations” or party favors, are fighting for their lives as their popularity grows.
 Pet shops, discount superstores, florists, and even online catalogs sell Siamese fighting fish (Betta splendens) in tiny cups or flower vases to consumers who are often uneducated about proper betta care.
 These tiny containers are not suitable for any fish.